-Walter Schottky is a famous name in the fields of electronics and physics.
-Today, a lot of devices used in these fields bear his name, and some scientific phenomena are also named after him.
-Two of the most famous are the Schottky effect, where there is an irregularity in thermion emissions when inside a vacuum tube, and the Schottky defect which describes a certain crystal lattice vacancy that results from the displacement of an ion to the surface of a crystal.
-He has made a significant number of contributions for solid-state physics and electronics and is also known as an inventor.
+Walter Schottky, a famous name in the fields of electronics and physics has many devices bearing his name; scientific phenomena are also named after him.
+These include the Schottky effect, which is an irregularity in thermion emissions when a vacuum tube and the Schottky defect which describes a certain crystal lattice vacancy that results from the displacement of an ion to the surface of a crystal.

 Early Life and Personal Background

-Born on the 23rd of July, 1886, in Zurich, Switzerland, Walter Hermann Schottky was the son of a mathematician named Friedrich Hermann Schottky who was known for working on abelian, elliptic, and the theta functions, and also for introducing Schottky’s theorem.
-Walter was one of two sons, and he had a sister.
-He was born 4 years after his father’s appointment at the University of Zurich as a professor of Mathematics.
-Schottky’s family had to return to Germany in the year 1892 when Friedrich Schottky was appointed with a position at the University of Marburg.
+Born on the 23rd of July, 1886, in Zurich, Switzerland, Walter Hermann Schottky was the son of a mathematician, Friedrich Hermann Schottky.
+Walter was one of two sons, and he also had a sister.
+He was born four years after his father’s appointment at the University of Zurich as a professor of Mathematics.
+Schottky’s family returned to Germany in 1892 when his father took a position at the University of Marburg.

-Probably one of the most noted scientific achievements or contributions by Schottky was his formula which helps compute for interaction energy between a certain point charge and another flat metal surface while the charge is at a certain distance from said surface.
+One of the most noted scientific achievements by Schottky was his formula which helps compute for interaction energy between a certain point charge and another flat metal surface while the charge is at a certain distance from said surface.
 The interaction derived from this formula is known as the image PE or image potential energy.
 This work by Schottky was based on Lord Kelvin’s earlier works on thermodynamics.
-Today, the image PE which was determined by Schottky is now one of the standard components in models which show the barrier to motion that electrons approaching metal surfaces experience.
+Today, image PE is now one of the standard components in models which show the barrier to motion that electrons approaching metal surfaces experience.

-In 1936, Schottky was awarded with the Hughes Medal from the Royal Society for being able to discover the Schrot effect in the thermionic emission.
+In 1936, Schottky was awarded with the Hughes Medal from the Royal Society for discovering the Schrot effect in thermionic emission.
 The award was also given for inventing the screen-grid tetrode and the method for wireless signal reception through a superheterodyne.

-He also received the Werner von Siemens Ring in 1964 because of the many different physical manifestations that his work gave basis to, especially for appliances which had to use semiconductors and tube amplifiers.
+He also received the Werner von Siemens Ring in 1964 because of the many different physical manifestations that his work gave basis to, especially for appliances which used semiconductors and tube amplifiers.

-Because of his contributions, the Walter Schottky Institute in Germany was named after him, and so is the Walter H. Schottky prize.
-He was able to publish two books namely Thermodynamik in 1929, and Physik der Glühelektroden, Akademische Verlagsgesellschaft in 1928.
-He died in Pretzfeld, Germany on the fourth of March in 1976.
+Because of his contributions, the Walter Schottky Institute in Germany was named after him, as is the Walter H. Schottky prize.